With activity returning to the Irish property market over the last few years, more and more people are beginning to think about moving house.

 In summary, having found the right house for you and made an offer which the seller will hopefully agree to the Sale Agreed sign can go up.
 Bear in mind that this is not legally binding on either the seller or the buyer, however, in order to speed up the process and complete the sale as quickly as possible it makes sense to have your mortgage agreement in principle, paperwork in place and an experienced and responsive solicitor in your corner at the earliest possible opportunity.
 Before you know it you will have the keys, the furniture will be in and the kettle on.

 If you would like to discuss how Poe Kiely Hogan Lanigan could assist the sale and/ or purchase of your new house, please get in touch.
-We have a team of 5 working in our property department and have the experience to ensure everything goes smoothly during the process.
+We have a team of five working in our property department and have the experience to ensure everything goes smoothly during the process.

 To speak to one of the team about your own particular property requirements, please click the link below to get in touch.